JanssenProject/jans/docs/user/how-to/authn-with-apache-reverse-proxy.md

 ## Overview

-This guide will walk through the steps used to enable authentication for web applications using Janssen server.
+This guide describes steps to enable authentication for web applications using Janssen server which is an OpenID Connect Provider (OP).

-Janssen server acts as OpenID Connect authentication provider.
-It is also referred to as OpenID Connection Provider (OP).
-Application which needs to be protected with authentication is called Resource Server(RS).

-Majority of the web applications use a reverse proxy, like Apache, to avail functionalities like load-balancing etc. We will configure Apache reverse proxy, and use [mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc) Apache server module to add Relying Party(RP) functionality.
-RP is implementation authentication flows of OpenID Connect specification.
+Majority of the web applications use a reverse proxy, like Apache, to avail functionalities like load-balancing etc. We will configure  [mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc) Apache server module to add Relying Party(RP) functionality to existing Apache reverse proxy.
+RP is implements authentication flows of OpenID Connect specification.
 For each incoming request, RP ensures that the request is authenticated.
 If request is not pre-authenticated, then RP will coordinate with Janssen server to integrate authentication.

 #### Hardware configuration

 For development and POC purposes, 4GB RAM and 10 GB HDD should be available for Janssen Server.
-For PROD deployments, please refer installation guide documents.
+For PROD deployments, please refer [installation guide](https://github.com/JanssenProject/jans/wiki#janssen-installation).

 #### Prerequisites
-- Existing Apache reverse proxy setup that is SSL enabled.
-Application resources which need to be protected using authentication are accessed via reverse proxy.
+- Existing Apache reverse proxy that is SSL enabled.
+Application resources which need to be protected using authentication are accessed via this reverse proxy.
-- For simplicity, we will use one of the webpage hosted directly on Apache server as application resource and configure authentication for the same.
+- For simplicity, we will use one of the web page hosted directly on Apache server as application resource and configure authentication for the same.

 ## Setup Janssen server